-The Agent Orange Act of 1991 mandated that the Department of Veterans Affairs engage the National Academy of Medicine (formerly the Institute of Medicine) of the also renamed National Academies of Sciences, Engineering, and Medicine to convene panels of experts every two years to review the scientific literature, hold public hearings, produce their findings on health conditions that may have an association with exposure to dioxin, and publish these findings in biennial editions of Veterans and Agent Orange.
-Currently, there is one final Veterans and Agent Orange update.
+The Agent Orange Act of 1991 mandated that the Department of Veterans Affairs engage the Institute of Medicine, now the National Academy of Medicine, to convene panels of experts every two years to review the scientific literature, hold public hearings, produce their findings on health conditions that may have a positive association with exposure to dioxin, and publish these findings.

-But there is a real need for you in Congress to not only authorize the funding so that the update can be continued for at least another decade, but also to expand its scope to embrace the potential effects of toxic exposures on veterans of all eras, including service in places known for the presence of toxic substances - places like Fort McClellan, Arkansas, Fort Detrick, Maryland, and the Marine air base at El Toro, California.
+There is still a real need for you in Congress to not only authorize the funding so that Veterans and Agent Orange can be continued for at least another decade, but to expand its scope to embrace the potential effects of toxic exposures on veterans of all eras, including service in places known for the presence of toxic substances, like Fort McClellan, Arkansas, Fort Detrick, Maryland, and the Marine air station at El Toro, California.